Last updated on June 7th, 2017

-I was in danger yesterday of falling short of my dietary goals.
+I was in danger one day of falling short of my dietary goals.
 After a modest dinner of a chicken thigh (skin eaten) and steamed broccoli and cauliflower with butter, I was under 1,700 calories for the day, with just over 69% of my calories having come from fat.
-My goals were 2,000 calories for a day, and more than 70% from fat.
+My goals were 2,000 calories for a day, and more than 70% of calories from fat.

 I also had the goal to avoid night-time snacks.
 So dinner needed to last me through the night until breakfast.
 I had doubts that it would.

 I needed to eat more.
 Dessert, perhaps — something high in fat and calories, low in carbs, satisfying and nutritious.

 As it happened, I had a stash of dark chocolate at hand — a couple of Lindt Supreme Dark bars, 90% cocoa.
 A four square serving (as shown above) contains 240 calories (79% from fat), and 7g of net carbs, (including 3g of sugar) and 4g of protein.